What is Digital Maturity, How to Measure, Tools & Models

 According to a KPMG survey of manufacturing CEOs, nearly two-thirds say ‘agility is the new currency of business. if we’re too slow, we’ll be bankrupt.’
 However, one in three agrees that their organization is struggling to keep pace with technological innovation.

-Much more about the digital maturity model, the innovation process, Digital Transformation, and other approaches to innovation you will find in our brand-new FREE book “HOW TO CREATE INNOVATION”.
+Much more about the digital maturity model, the innovation process, Digital Transformation, and other approaches to innovation strategies you will find in our brand-new FREE book “HOW TO CREATE INNOVATION”.
 It includes comprehensive approaches with mindsets, structures, and strategies to innovate in less time, with fewer resources and more success.
 Register for the download now!

 Hell Is Full Of Good Intentions